boucaron/randomstuff/BookShortReview_Superintelligence.md

 Superintelligence: Paths, Dangers, Strategies by Nick Bostrom

-NB: I still have some strong bias that Superintelligence is feasible: it does not mean that I disagree on the reasonning of the author assuming Superintelligence is there and also the implication and various topics discussed.
+NB: I still have some strong bias that Superintelligence is feasible: it does not mean that I disagree on the reasonning of the author assuming Superintelligence is there and also the implication and various topics discussed about 'control'.
 I think this is probably one of the more interesting part of this book.

 First Iteration, I am skeptical through the exponential complexity and also we are reaching limits on the hardware side.
+I think the simulation hypothesis is pointless and it is digitally driven due to the effective improvement, feasability, speed and cost.

 I had a first initial quick read and I was not in the mood.
 I mean that I was not concentrated enough to really dive into and start to appreciate it.